webinuxs-labs/mayo-clinic/README.md

 - **Open the Portal:** Locate the `index.html` file in the project's root directory.
 - **Enter the Realm:** Launch your favorite web browser and open the `index.html` file to embark on your journey.

-## Key features
+## Key Services
-- Created with Javascript and CSS3
-- Smooth switching animation
-- Smart open or close system
-- Rainbow and color and iconic icon
-- Super beautiful UI
+- Custom Web & Mobile Application
+- Complex E-commerce Website
+- Any kind of real estate solutions
+- Native Mobile Application

 ## Support
 Need assistance?
 Drop us a line at info@webinuxs.com or hop on over to our lively <a href="https://wa.me/message/UAXIYNES562EN1"><img src="https://lh3.googleusercontent.com/d/13j7AgG4Pp_eWgaRoV6XH49vDU7-5TbEm" width="15" height="15"></a> messenger.